tawaunl/tawaunlucas/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳健雄
+title: Tawaun Lucas

 # Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu
+name_pronunciation: ''

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Tawaun A
-last_name: Chien
+last_name: Lucas

 # Status emoji
 status:
-  icon: ☕️
+  icon: ''

 # Is this the primary user of the site?
 superuser: true